-- Project Evaluation Review- This performance management system is considered as the best way to identify the performance of employee at work.
-After completion of each project, the performance of the employee is evaluated and based on the review another project is assigned for getting better result from the employees.
-This review process increases the commitment of the employees and keep them involved in work.
+- Project Evaluation Review- This performance management system is considered the best way to identify the performance of employees at work.
+After the completion of each project, the performance of the employee is evaluated, and based on the review another project is assigned for getting better results from the employees.
+This review process increases the commitment of the employees and keeps them involved in work.

-- Sales Performance Appraisal- This performance management system is used to analyze the performance of the sales persons where monthly or yearly sale target is assigned to the employee at the beginning of a financial year.
-At the end of the financial year, the sales person is judged based on target vs achievement.
+- Sales Performance Appraisal- This performance management system is used to analyze the performance of the salespersons where a monthly or yearly sale target is assigned to the employee at the beginning of a financial year.
+At the end of the financial year, the salesperson is judged based on target vs achievement.

 Purposes of Performance Management System in HRM

-Performance appraisal system is directly link with KPIs for HR Manager, and performance management system serves the following purposes:
+The performance appraisal system is directly linked with KPIs for HR Managers, and the performance management system serves the following purposes:

-- Feedback Mechanism: The ultimate purpose of this system is to develop systematic feedback mechanism.
-It creates a corridor through which the employees become attentive about their contribution in the organization in terms of their performance.
-Two-way feedback mechanism helps employees regarding their improvement required in case of performance to meet set goals.
+- Feedback Mechanism: The ultimate purpose of this system is to develop a systematic feedback mechanism.
+It creates a corridor through which the employees become attentive to their contribution to the organization in terms of their performance.
+A two-way feedback mechanism helps employees regarding the improvement required in case of performance to meet set goals.

-- Development Concern: It addresses the development issues like training program for the employees.
-It refers to those areas of an employee where he has deficiency or weakness, or an area that simply could be better through effort to enhance performance.
+- Development Concern: It addresses the development issues like a training program for the employees.
+It refers to those areas of an employee where he has a deficiency or weakness, or an area that simply could be better through the effort to enhance performance.

-- Documentation Concern: All the information about the employees are collected through a database.
-From this database, easily anyone can know the performance level, skills, knowledge, expertise and regular rewards received by the employee is maintained in this data base.
+- Documentation Concern: All the information about the employees is collected through a database.
+From this database, easily anyone can know the performance level, skills, knowledge, expertise, and regular rewards received by the employee is maintained in this database.

-- Diagnoses of Organizational Problems: Performance management system helps to diagnose organizational problems.
-The performance of the employee is generally recorded using performance management system.
-This database helps to diagnosis the organizational problems and to identify what improvements are required to improve the performance status of the organization.
+- Diagnoses of Organizational Problems: A performance management system helps to diagnose organizational problems.
+The performance of the employee is generally recorded using a performance management system.
+This database helps to diagnose the organizational problems and to identify what improvements are required to improve the performance status of the organization.

-- Employment Decisions: Performance management system records is very important that helps organization to make important decisions regarding justification of employment.
-This types of performance management system helps to administer a formal organizational reward and punishment system.
+- Employment Decisions: Performance management system records are very important that help an organization make important decisions regarding the justification of employment.
+This type of performance management system helps to administer a formal organizational reward and punishment system.